EdisonLeeeee/GraphGallery/README.md

 This repo aims to achieve 4 goals:
 + Similar (or higher) performance with the corresponding papers
 + Faster implementation of training and testing
-+ Simple and convenient to use with high scalability
++ Simple and convenient to use, high scalability
 + Easy to read source codes

 <a class="toc" id ="2"></a>